 - 4.4.5 The street network will be designed to promote safe, attractive and convenient walking and cycling circulation and will balance consideration towards vehicle accommodation. - 4.4.6 The layout of the internal street system should provide direct connections and connectivity between all parts of the community, including multi-modal transportation routes, while discouraging the shortcutting of through traffic. - 4.4.7 Pedestrian and multi-use path crosswalks shall be clearly marked, provide maximum visibility, and be well designed so they are convenient and safe for people using active transportation modes. - 4.4.8 Collector streets should be designed to limit driveway approaches, implement traffic calming measures, or both. - 4.4.9 To ensure effective winter maintenance, sidewalk locations relative to roadways may be determined by the City.
-The use of boulevards for snow storage is required. - 4.4.10 Traffic calming or control measures will be considered in the design of all roadways, particularly the collector street roadways adjacent to schools sites and greenspaces. - 4.4.11 The use of curb extensions shall be incorporated along all collector routes and in accordance with Appendix A: Southwest Brandon Secondary Plan Area Traffic Impact Study. - 4.4.12 Boulevards shall be landscaped in accordance with the City of Brandon Landscape Design Standards. - 4.4.13 Roundabouts shall be located at intersections as identified in Appendix A. Any additional lands required to facilitate roundabouts on the external road network will be dedicated through the subdivision of land in the Secondary Plan area.
-The City may consider additional roundabouts along arterial and collector streets at the developers' discretion. - 4.4.14 The City may, at its discretion, consider phasing an intersection or a road entirely or by components to match development phasing.
+The use of boulevards for snow storage is required. - 4.4.10 Traffic calming or control measures will be considered in the design of all roadways, particularly the collector street roadways adjacent to schools sites and greenspaces. - 4.4.11 The use of curb extensions shall be incorporated along all collector routes and in accordance with Appendix A: Southwest Brandon Secondary Plan Area Traffic Impact Study. - 4.4.12 Boulevards shall be landscaped in accordance with the City of Brandon Landscape Design Standards. - 4.4.13 Roundabouts shall be located at intersections as identified in Appendix A. The amount of land dedication required to facilitate roundabouts on the external road network may be above what is identified in Appendix A and will be determined based on design parameters set forth in the City of Brandon Municipal Servicing Standards.
+The City may consider additional roundabouts along arterial and collector streets at the developers' request.
+Any additional roundabouts approved by the City will be at the sole cost of the developer. - 4.4.14 The City may, at its discretion, consider phasing an intersection or a road entirely or by components to match development phasing.

 [AM.
 B/L 7195]